p0tat0ba11/leetcode-note/1-twoSum.md

 In this problem, we need to find the indices of two numbers whose sum equals a given target.

 ## Method 1 (One-pass Hash Table)
-I’ll store the numbers in a hash table along with their indices.
+I store the numbers in a hash table along with their indices.
 Then, for each number, I can calculate the difference between the target and the current number to check for a match in the hash table.

 ```cpp=
 class Solution {